ejmastnak/ejmastnak.com/content/tutorials/vim-latex/ultisnips.md

 You might prefer to further organize `filetype`-specific snippets into multiple files of their own.
 To do so, make a folder named with the target `filetype` inside your snippets directory.
-UltiSnips will then load *all* `.snippet` files inside this folder, regardless of their basename.
+UltiSnips will then load *all* `.snippets` files inside this folder, regardless of their basename.
 Again, this behavior is documented in `:help UltiSnips-how-snippets-are-loaded`.
 As a concrete example, a selection of my UltiSnips directory looks like this: